auth0-samples/auth0-php-api-samples/README.md

 ### Create an Auth0 Application

-You will need to create a Regular Web Application using the [Auth0 Dashboard](https://manage.auth0.com).
+You will need to create a Single Page Application using the [Auth0 Dashboard](https://manage.auth0.com).
 This will give you a Domain, Client ID, and Client Secret you will need below.

 ### Configure Credentials